-In this post we will discuss how we can show cascading drop down in Nintex forms for Office 365 and SharePoint Online.
+In this post, we will discuss how we can show a cascading drop down in Nintex forms for Office 365 and SharePoint Online.
 This will be a very basic demo where a country list will be there and a state list will be there.
-Once user select the country, corresponding states will appear.
-If you are new to Nintex forms for Office 365, then you can read how to work with Nintex forms for Office 365.
-To try by your own, you can add Nintex forms for Office 365 app from app store to Office 365 SharePoint Online site.
+Once the user selects the country, corresponding states will appear.
+If you are new to Nintex forms for Office 365, then you can read how to work with Nintex Forms for Office 365.
+To try by your own, you can add Nintex forms for Office 365 app from the app store to Office 365 SharePoint Online site.
 They provide a free 30-days trial, where you can be able to use all the features and test it out.

 You may also read:

-– Deploy Administation approved InfoPath forms in SharePoint 2013
+– Deploy Administration approved InfoPath forms in SharePoint 2013

 You can also add two labels for the corresponding dropdowns.
 Here one dropdown for Country and another dropdown for State as shown in the fig below:

 Now to let it work as per the requirement we need to do some configuration settings for both the controls.
-First Double click on Country dropdown, which will open the Control Settings dialog box.
+First Double click on the Country drop-down, which will open the Control Settings dialog box.

 Give a name for the control, the from the Source List, select the Country list.
-Becuase the data sould come from here.
-List Coumn name as Title.
+Because the data could come from here.
+List Column name as Title.
 Here I have put a validation so that user will be bound to select one country.
 Make Required property as Yes to make it mandatory.
-The you can also set the error message which you want to display if validation fails.
+You can also set the error message which you want to display if validation fails.
 Click OK to Save and the properties should look like below:

 Filter available selections as By a control’s value.

-In the where field choose the Column name from the State list.
+In the where field chooses the Column name from the State list.
 Here the column name is CountryName.
 This is our lookup column name.

 Then Filtered by control choose the Country form field name.
-Here we have given the name as “frmCountry”.
-For the State field also we have choosen the Required field as Yes, so that user will bound to choose a state.
+Here we have given the name as “farm country”.
+For the State field also we have chosen the Required field as Yes so that user will bound to choose a state.